hyper-potato/battleship-game-in-python/README.md

-# msba6310-battleship
-For challenge homework
+# battleship game in python